 F. Citizenry Commentary: None

 G. Board Comment: S. Schultz noted that Milton Township contacted regarding half share cost road and repair on Erickson.
 Notes that the whole Lake shoreline is bad.
 Milton Township inquiring if Torch Lake Township would be willing to assist with cost.
 B. Cook spoke to unknown damage that is still to come before any further discussion can ensue.
 S. Schultz also requests update on Employee Handbook.
 A. Martel states that there is no update as we currently are unable to meet with attorney due to State health guidelines.
 A. Martel states that there are a number of issues the board needs to meet and address.
 Clarification will come with the Governor’s updates and Board options that will support health guidelines.
 K. Windiate reports that over 150 absentee ballots have been received.
-Central Lake school district will have an election on May 5th.
+CHAR-EM ISD will have an election on May 5th.
+WHICH CENTRAL LAKE SCHOOLS ARE PART OF.
 Elk Rapids School district will not.
 Recommendation for all to vote via absentee ballot.
 Today marks last day to file for Candidates for August primary.
-In Torch Lake Township 2 candidates for Supervisor, 4 candidates for Trustee, 2 candidates for Clerk and the Treasurer running unopposed.
+In orch Lake Township 2 candidates for Supervisor, 4 candidates for Trustee, 2 candidates for Clerk and the Treasurer running unopposed.
 With no further business, the meeting adjourned at 7:20 pm.

 These minutes are respectfully submitted and are subject to approval at the next regularly scheduled meeting.